spacetelescope/jwst/docs/jwst/stpipe/config_asdf.rst

 .. _asdf_minimal_file:

-To create a parameter file, the most direct way is to choose the Pipeline class, Step class, or already existing .asdf or .cfg file, and run that step using the ``--save-parameters`` option.
+To create a parameter file, the most direct way is to choose the Pipeline class, Step class, or already existing .asdf file, and run that step using the ``--save-parameters`` option.
 For example, to get the parameters for the ``Spec2Pipeline`` pipeline, do the following: ::